jwpaine/dreamfriday/readme.md

 Page elements model any HTML element, including their tag/type (ex: h1, p, a, ..), attributes (ex: id, class), text, styling, and any child elements contained within.

 ### Imports
-Page Elements may import other PageElements.
+Page Elements may import a component.
+This allows the importer to extend the properties and values of the component being imported.

 **Local imports**: Elements defined within a site's **components** collection may be imported directly by name.
 **remote imports** import can be set to a remotly hosted component (Page Element)